This document explains the relevant setup options.

 sip:email@example.com,sip:firstname.lastname@example.org,sip:email@example.com.
 If you set more than one endpoint in Forward to SIP the call is initially forwarded to the first endpoint in the list.
 If this fails, the call is forwarded to the second endpoint in the list, and so on.
 Calls failover for the whole 5xx class of HTTP errors.
 The timeout is 486.

-sip:firstname.lastname@example.org;timeout=2000,sip:email@example.com attempt to forward to the first URI, and in case of no response within 2 seconds it will try the second one.
-Timeouts are expressed in milliseconds and can range from 2000 to 20000.
-This is useful to quickly fail over when an endpoint is temporarily unavailable.
-The default value is 5000 ms.
+sip:email@example.com;timeout=2000,sip:firstname.lastname@example.org attempt to forward to the first URI, and in case of no response within 2 seconds it will try the second one.
+Timeouts are expressed in milliseconds and can range from

 - Ensure that the traffic generated from Vonage IP addresses can pass your firewall.
 Visit the Vonage Knowledge Base to obtain the current list of IP addresses.

 We have provided examples for a number of different SIP capable systems: